 You can’t sell online if customers don’t have access to information about your products.
 Product information management systems help you manage this.
 You use them to make sure your products appear on store websites with the right information attached.
 Customers need this information to make decisions and know which products are right for them.

 You must supply full and accurate product information when you sell online.
-It’s a necessity, not an option.
-If you don’t supply it, customers won’t buy.
-So you need to make sure you have a plan for managing this part of your e-Commerce operations properly.
+It’s not optional.
+No information or not enough information means no sale.
+So make sure you have a plan to manage this part of your e-Commerce operations properly.